Knights-of-Dev/Minimal-Python-Module-Template/README.md

 ```Python
 print(merl.sendRaw("Hello"))
 ```
-Because it has no unprinting function, then this is less likely to break the terminal.
+Because it has no unprinting function, this function is less likely to break the terminal.

 ## Modes
 **NOTE: THESE FEATURES DO NOT WORK ON ACTUAL MERL, JUST PYTHON MERL!**